MRhamiltong/PhantSaver/README.md

 ##PhantSaver

 A small elephant screen saver created with Processing.
+Does it actually save your screen?
+Probably not.
+But I thought it looked cool, so I wanted it on my monitor.

+I couldn't decide what to put on the end of the elephant's trunk, so I decided to give Hucci a shoutout and add his logo to the image.
+If you have any suggestions about what might fit better, feel free to drop me a line - or implement it yourself.
+Either way, I'd love to get your feedback and see what you've done with the code.

-Special thanks to Mindzai for allowing me to use their elephant image.
+I'd like to give a special thanks to Mindzai for allowing me to use their elephant image.
+If you feel so inclined, you should drop by their site to check out all the other cool images they've created.

 ##Setting Up Screen Saver